 The pain is magnified by a condition known as allodynia (see below).

-Many chronic conditions such as tension headaches, fibromyalgia, IBS, migraines, and myofascial pain may be a result of CSS (Central sensitivity syndrome).
+Many chronic conditions such as tension headaches, fibromyalgia, IBS, migraines, and myofascial pain may be a result of central sensitivity syndrome (CSS).
 In patients with CSS, the central nerve system becomes hypersensitive to pain stimuli in a condition called hyperalgesia.
 It can also cause widespread and persistent pain and pain from touching (allodynia).

 In fibromyalgia patients, this method of abnormal pain processing can be seen.
-Fibro symptoms including hyperalgesia, CFS, IBS, muscle pain, headaches, and allodynia are frequent even though there is no inflammation or damage present.
+Fibromyalgia symptoms including hyperalgesia, CFS, IBS, muscle pain, headaches, and allodynia are frequent even though there is no inflammation or damage present.

-Restoring deep restorative sleep will often dramatically reduce pain.
-Taking the right combination of high dose vitamins, minerals, essential fatty acids, and amino acids to build up your stress coping chemicals and raise your pain threshold, thereby combating allodynia, and will often reduce your pain by 50-60 percent.
+Achieving deep restorative sleep will often dramatically reduce pain.
+Taking the right combination of high dose vitamins, minerals, essential fatty acids, and amino acids to build up your stress coping chemicals and raise your pain threshold will combat allodynia, and will often reduce pain by 50-60 percent.